buepro/typo3-container_elements/README.rst

 `extension container <https://extensions.typo3.org/extension/container/>`__.
 Many thanks to the `b13.com <https://b13.com/>`__!

-Currently the following elements are available: container, columns, registers, accordion, tile unit and card.
+Currently the following elements are available: container, columns, registers, accordion, tile unit, card and randomizer.
 The extension is intended to be used together with the `bootstrap framework <https://getbootstrap.com/>`__.

 Since the elements are provided by `container <https://extensions.typo3.org/extension/container>`__ they are following referred to as container elements.